Objective Prioritisation, The Science of Sequencing Strategy

 The Capacity Line Is the Portfolio’s Truth.
 Infinite backlogs are wishful thinking.
 Finite capacity is reality.
 Draw the line where resources run out, fund what’s above it, and let everything below die—or wait for next quarter.
 The line forces honesty about trade-offs and turns vague strategy into executable roadmaps.

-RoadmapOne supports all fifteen prioritisation frameworks because no single approach solves every context.
+RoadmapOne supports all thirty-three frameworks because no single approach solves every context.
 Finance-driven orgs need NPV.
 SaaS businesses need ARR.
 Data-rich teams need RICE.
 Fast movers need ICE.
 Fixed deadlines need MoSCoW.
 Customer satisfaction-driven products need Kano.
 Time-sensitive opportunities need Cost of Delay.
 Cash-constrained startups need Payback Period.
-Stakeholder alignment needs Buy a Feature.
+Stakeholder alignment needs Buy a Feature or the 100 Dollar Test.
+Teams wanting financial credibility without NPV complexity need ROI.
+Board-focused teams optimising for absolute value need Benefit.
+Teams in discovery can use GIST’s confidence meter, Opportunity Solution Trees, Impact Mapping, or Double Diamond.
+Portfolio-level investment decisions need GE-McKinsey.
+Growth risk visualisation needs Ansoff tagging.
+Different product lifecycle stages need different investment logic.
+When boards ask about firefighting vs strategy, use Eisenhower vocabulary.
+And keep Dot Voting in your retros, not your roadmap.
 Choose the framework that matches your reality, score ruthlessly, and let the capacity line force honesty.
-Prioritisation is the protocol; tagging is the diagnostic; RoadmapOne is the engine.
+Prioritisation is the protocol; tagging is the diagnostic; discovery is the input; RoadmapOne is the engine.
 Together they turn chaos into clarity, and wishlists into winning strategies.